Xaybayxar/Xaybayxar/README.md

-### I'M  XAYBAYXAR , FOUNDER OF YOUTARDU AND SENDXAR 👋
+### I'M  XAYBAYXAR AND CEO , FOUNDER OF YOUTARDU AND SENDXAR 👋

 <!--
 **Xaybayxar/Xaybayxar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.